ESG reporting - From theory to practice.

-Not reducing your company’s carbon footprint is a risk.
+Not caring about the sustainability of your company is a risk.

-Because your customers, who are increasingly aware of this aspect of their choices, could go and see the competition.
+Because your clients, who are increasingly mindful of this aspect when making their choices, might go and check out the competition.

 The new European rules for CO2 emissions